Aroojgull123/-internship-tasks/Predicting Insurance Claim Amount/README.md

-Predicting Insurance Claim Amounts
+💼 Task 4: Predicting Insurance Claim Amounts
 📌 Objective
-The goal of this project is to estimate medical insurance claim amounts based on personal demographic and health-related data.
-This helps insurance companies in understanding factors influencing medical costs and in better risk assessment.
+The goal of this task is to estimate the medical insurance claim amount based on personal data.
+This prediction helps insurance companies better assess risks and understand factors affecting claim costs.

-🛠️ Project Overview
+📊 Dataset
-Dataset: Medical Cost Personal Dataset
+Name: Medical Cost Personal Dataset

-Problem Type: Regression
+Source: Publicly available (e.g., Kaggle)

-Target Variable: charges (insurance claim amount)
+Shape: Approximately 1,338 rows × 7 columns

-Features: Age, Sex, BMI, Children, Smoking status, Region
+Target Variable: charges (medical insurance claim amount)

-🔍 Approach
+🧹 Data Preprocessing
-Data Loading & Exploration
+✔️ Steps Performed:

-Loaded the dataset and inspected its structure, data types, and checked for missing values.
+Loaded and inspected the dataset structure and checked for missing values

-Data Cleaning & Preprocessing
+Encoded categorical variables such as sex and smoker using Label Encoding

-Encoded categorical variables (sex, smoker) using Label Encoding.
+Applied One-Hot Encoding for the region feature

-Applied One-Hot Encoding for region to convert categorical regions into numerical columns.
+Cleaned and verified data consistency

-Model Training
+🧠 Model Building

-Split data into training and testing sets (80%-20%).
+✔️ Model Used:

-Trained a Linear Regression model to predict insurance charges.
+Linear Regression to predict continuous target variable

-Evaluation
+Split data into training and testing sets with an 80/20 ratio

-Predicted charges on the test set.
+Trained the model on processed features to predict insurance charges

-Evaluated model performance using Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
+📈 Evaluation Metrics

-Visualization & Insights
+Mean Absolute Error (MAE)

-Visualized the relationship between BMI, age, smoking status, and insurance charges using scatter plots and boxplots.
+Root Mean Squared Error (RMSE)

-Analyzed how each feature impacts the insurance costs.
+These metrics were used to evaluate the model’s prediction accuracy and error magnitude.

-📊 Results
+🔍 Visualizations & Insights
-The model provides an interpretable approach to estimate insurance charges based on personal data.
+Created scatter plots and boxplots to understand the impact of BMI, age, and smoking status on insurance charges

-Smoking status and BMI have significant impact on insurance costs, reflected clearly in the visualizations.
+Found smoking status and BMI to be the most significant factors influencing insurance costs

-Age shows a positive correlation with insurance charges.
+Observed a positive correlation between age and insurance charges

-📁 Files Included
+🛠️ Skills Demonstrated
-insurance_claim_prediction.ipynb — Jupyter Notebook with full workflow and code.
+Data Cleaning & Feature Engineering

-README.md — Project summary and insights.
+Categorical Data Encoding (Label & One-Hot Encoding)

-🧠 Skills Practiced
+Linear Regression Modeling

-Data cleaning and feature engineering
+Model Evaluation using MAE and RMSE

-Encoding categorical data
+Data Visualization with Matplotlib and Seaborn

-Linear regression modeling and evaluation
+🧾 Files Included

-Data visualization with Seaborn and Matplotlib
+insurance_claim_prediction.ipynb — Complete Jupyter Notebook with data processing, modeling, evaluation, and visualization

-🛠️ Tools & Libraries Used
+README.md — Project documentation and summary

-Python
+✨ Conclusion

-Pandas
+This project successfully predicted medical insurance claim amounts using linear regression.
+The analysis highlighted that smoking status and BMI are key drivers of insurance charges.
+These insights can assist insurance providers in risk assessment and premium setting.

-NumPy
+📧 Contact

-Scikit-learn
+Arooj Gull

-Matplotlib
+Data Science & Analytics Intern

-Seaborn
+📩 abubakarshykh00@gmail.com

-Jupyter Notebook / Google Colab
+LinkedIn